Aon Assessment Tests - The Complete Guide [2025]

 Note: The 90°-clockwise movement of the ‘V’ shape is kept throughout the entire series, and thus cannot be the key for solving the question; it only serves as a distraction.

-You will be presented with two rows of symbols, with one being an order change of the other by a digit sequence operator.
-You need to identify the correct operator for changing the upper row to match the lower one.
+Each task presents two rows of symbols.
+One row is a transformed version of the other, altered by a specific digit sequence operator.
+Your challenge is to identify the correct operator that changes the upper row into the lower one.

 Which operator is needed to convert the input sequence into the output sequence?